om-mani-padme-hum/ezobjects-mysql/README.md

 ### MyObject.load(url[, db])
  * **Parameter:** url - `string` - The URL of a back-end that provides JSON data compatible with this object's initializer
  * **Parameter:** db - `MySQLConnection`
  * **Description:** Load any configured properties from the JSON-encoded key/value pairs obtained from `url`.
-You can optionally pass the database `db` if you need it to be provided as a third argument to any custom loadTransform handlers defined for configured properties.
+You can optionally pass the database `db` if you need it to be provided as a third argument to any loadTransform handlers defined for configured properties.
  * **Note:** This signature is useful only when your classes are standalone browserify'd and requires you to implement a backend at `url` that will output the JSON.
-This signature also requires you have jQuery loaded prior to use.
+(This signature no longer requires jQuery to use)

 ### MyObject.update(db)
  * **Parameter:** db - `MySQLConnection`